-Last night was the start of the new term of Rhythm Tap at Morley College.
+Last night was the start of the new term of Rhythm Tap.
 I was really excited about it, but with the usual nervous butterfly stomach just beforehand!

 Level 2 was a BIG class.
 The warm-up circle took up the whole studio!
 But this always happens at the start of term, and apparently the class was sold out again.
 The acting couple were there and a few other regulars, but no R or K this time – boo!
 We worked on a toe-tip, heel-dig exercise, which would form part of our routine.
 At the end of the class there was some homework!
 We were asked to note down the music we are using for the routine so that we can go away and listen to it to get into the rhythm (I tend to download the tracks anyway).
 We’re using Come by Jain.
 The other task was to think of a question you would like to answer or something you would like to learn by the end of the 6 weeks to either share with her, or keep for yourself.